openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG7.md

 A patched Dexcom G7 app gives acess to the Dexcom G7 data.
 This is not the BYODA app as this app can not receive G7 data at the moment.

-Uninstall the original Dexcom app if you used it before.
+Uninstall the original Dexcom app if you used it before (A running sensor session can be continued - note the sensor code before removal of the app!)

-Download and install the patched.apk [here](https://github.com/authorgambel/g7/blob/main/dexcom.g7.compatibility.errorcodes.aaps.v1.3.3.3527.apk).
+Download and install the patched.apk [here](https://github.com/authorgambel/g7/releases).

-Enter sensor code and serial number of the transmitter in the patched app.
+Enter sensor code in the patched app.

 Follow the general recommendations for CGM hygiene and sensor placement found [here](../Hardware/GeneralCGMRecommendation.md).